meelivyas11/StudentGradeRecordingSystem/README.md

 ## Environment Setup
  - Clone the repository using  `git clone https://github.com/meelivyas11/StudentGradeRecordingSystem.git` command in Git Bash
- - Open the repository 'StudentGradeRecordingSystem' from eclipse IDE
+ - Open the repository `StudentGradeRecordingSystem` from eclipse IDE
- - Import 'SGRSApp' Project (File->Import->General->Existing Project into Workspace) from eclipse IDE
+ - Import `SGRSApp` Project (File->Import->General->Existing Project into Workspace) from eclipse IDE
  - Creating a new Apache Tomcat v8.0 server
  - Clean and Build the Project
   * Right click project -> Run As -> Maven clean